 - Sightseeing: Eixample (home to a ton of main attractions).

 For a more in depth analysis of Barcelona neighbourhoods keep reading on my Barcelona guide.

 Since I haven’t stayed in a lot of places I go with Booking.com.

 First of all you get the best price due to their price match guarantee.
-You also get a wealth of knowledge from their over 123,000,000 reviews from travelers just like you.
-In many cases you also get flexibility with no payment down and free cancellation.
+You also get a wealth of knowledge from over 123,000,000 traveler reviews.
+You also get flexibility with no payment down and free cancellation.

 To go straight to the accommodation deals click the button below: